Contact Lens Rebate

 What Usually Makes A Contact Lens Rebate Qualify

 Contact lens rebates usually qualify based on a specific combination of product, quantity, purchase date, and submission details.
-A lens may have a rebate available, but that does not automatically mean every order of that lens qualifies.
-Most rebate offers have rules that must be followed closely, especially when the largest rebate amount is tied to an annual supply purchase.
+A contact lens may have a rebate available, but that does not automatically mean every order of that lens qualifies.
+Most rebates have rules that must be followed closely, especially when the largest rebate amount is tied to an annual supply purchase.

-The Product Must Be Included In The Offer
+The Product Must Be Included In The Rebate

 Rebates are tied to specific lens brands or product families.
 For example, a rebate may apply to a daily disposable lens but not the toric or multifocal version, even if they share a similar name.
 Always check the exact product name before assuming the order qualifies.